-Speaking with ADAPT’s Senior Analyst Peter Hind, Brant shares practical ways to create a compelling narrative to excite the organisation about digitally-driven business outcomes and bolstering strong collaboration in departments to achieve this.
+Speaking at ADAPT’s CIO Edge event, Senior Analyst Peter Hind, Brant shares practical ways to create a compelling narrative to excite the organisation about digitally-driven business outcomes and bolstering strong collaboration in departments to achieve this.

 Brant, one of the fascinating things about talking to somebody from McKinsey is McKinsey has such an extensive research capability, and we live in a fascinating time with COVID and how COVID has been a transformation agent.

 But I’ll be interested in finding out what are some of the research findings in relation to technology that you’ve seen?

 Look, thanks for asking.
 It’s great to see you as always.
 The pandemic is a horrific humanitarian crisis.
 There are no two ways about it.

 And you were just talking about how Canada is faring compared to Australia.
 And it is two different worlds.
 We’re very lucky to live in Australia.